rsheftel/raccoon/docs/index.rst

 Underlying Data Structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 Raccoon uses the fast blist http://stutzbachenterprises.com/blist/ list replacement for the underlying data structure.
-There is an option on object constructure to use standard built in lists.
+There is an option on object construction to use standard built in lists.

 Why Raccoon?
 ~~~~~~~~~~~~